empuxa/laravel-pin-login/README.md

 ## Requirements

-In addition to the usual Laravel requirements, this package relies on [Alpine.js](https://alpinejs.dev/).
+In addition to Laravel v9.33 or newer, this package relies on [Alpine.js](https://alpinejs.dev/).
 If you're using [Laravel LiveWire](https://laravel-livewire.com/), you are already good to go.
 Otherwise, ensure to include Alpine.js in your application.
 Also, you need to have a notifiable user model.